 - Consulting firm Accenture published this report on fintech’s global evolution and outlook.

 - This McKinsey report says “fintech companies are undoubtedly having a moment.”

 - The U.S. Treasury’s Comptroller of the Currency, a bank regulator, is proposing to issue a new bank charter for fintech companies.

-- Jamie Dimon, the chairman and CEO of JPMorgan Chase & Co., previewed the bank’s move into fintech in his annual shareholder letter.
+- Jamie Dimon, the chairman and CEO of JPMorgan Chase & Co., previewed the bank’s move into fintech in his 2017 shareholder letter.

 ©2018 Bloomberg L.P.